 It was also detected that the methodologies for sharing information among the regional administrations and the National Directorate were manual processes, highly dependent on the people performing each task, which generated many errors.

-There was also a lack of studies and models, mainly in the areas of flooding, water quality monitoring and demarcation of hydrographic basins, which caused damage and illness in Mozambique’s population.
+There were also a lack in hydrological studies and analysis, mainly in the area of flooding, water quality monitoring, and the delimitation of river basins and sub-basins.

 And how we solved them

 To solve existing information management problems a system of national information was developed and implemented.
-The system was formed of a water resource geographic database and three work modules: an inventory module (SIRH: inventory), a module for water users and licences (SIRH: users) and a web viewer (SIRH: web viewer).
-The system also includes tools for gathering information on the ground using a GPS or a mobile phone.
+The system was formed of a water resource geographic database and three work modules: an inventory module (SIRHA: Inventory), a module for water users and licences (SIRHA: Water Users) and a web viewer (SIRHA: Web Map).
+The SIRHA Platform also includes tools for gathering information on the ground using a GPS or a mobile phone.

-The SIRH system is a strengthening pillar for the institutions, helping to standardise processes and unify work methodologies.
-It is currently being implemented in all the ARAs in the country.
+The SIRHA system is a strengthening pillar for the institutions, helping to standardise processes and unify work methodologies.
+It is implemented at state level in all the ARAs IP in the country.

 Furthermore, with the support of the GEAMA group and Amphos 21, different studies on floods and water quality were carried out, particularly in the north of the country.
 These were the cornerstones of the work:

-1. WATER RESOURCE INFORMATION SYSTEM (SIRH, in its Spanish acronym)
+1. WATER RESOURCE INFORMATION SYSTEM (SIRHA, in its Spanish acronym)

-A georeferenced hydrological database was designed and implemented for the DNGRH and the five ARAs in the country, as well as a national information system adapted to the needs and methodologies of the ARAs and the DNGRH (SIRH).
+A georeferenced hydrological database was designed and implemented for the DNGRH and all the ARAs in the country, as well as a national information system adapted to the needs and methodologies of the ARAs IP and the DNGRH (SIRHA).

 2. TECHNICAL STUDIES AND INVENTORY OF WATER RESOURCES AND LICENCES